Illicit drugs that come from natural sources are extremely dangerous, and now a new danger is on the rise: synthetic drugs.

 - Synthetic drugs have not been tested in humans.

-- We have no information on how long they stay in the body, how they are metabolized and more importantly what the long-term physical and psychological effects are.
+- We have no information on how long these drugs stay in the body, how they are metabolized, or what the long-term physical and psychological effects are.

 If you or someone you love needs help breaking an addiction, please know there is help.
-Reach out to your local AA group.
+Reach out to your local treatment center.
+Join your local NA group.
 Call your doctor.
-Ask for help, because it’s out there.
-All you have to do is ask.
+Ask for help.

 Contact us today about getting your loved one started on the road to sobriety.